RAISIN RIVER HERITAGE CENTRE

 Council and staff have been researching and reviewing all potential options for the future of the Raisin River Heritage Centre (RRHC) since 2016.
 This page provides members of the public and key stakeholders the opportunity to review all of the background information and timeline of the work that has been completed.

-The Township of South Stormont is the owner of the RRHC located in St. Andrews West.
+The Township of South Stormont was the owner of the RRHC located in St. Andrews West which was demolished in summer 2024.
 Construction of the facility was completed in 1909 and used as a Roman Catholic Convent and boarding school until the departure of the sisters in 1976.
 The Cornwall Township Historical Society (CTHS) was formed in 1977 and worked with the former Township of Cornwall to save the facility from a planned demolition.
 This created a partnership between the former Township and the CTHS for the use and maintenance of the facility, subsequently, the land was designated as having “historical value and interest” by way of a municipal by-law in 1978.
-Over the years this building has been used as a library, storage facility, and CTHS archive museum.
-The Township also owns approximately five feet (5’) of land around the perimeter of the building that is landlocked from the roadway by the property owned by the Catholic District School Board of Eastern Ontario (CDSBEO).
+Over the years the building was used as a library, storage facility, and CTHS archive museum.
+The Township also owns approximately five feet (5’) of land around the perimeter of the previously standing building which is landlocked from the roadway by the property owned by the Catholic District School Board of Eastern Ontario (CDSBEO).
 Access to the landlocked property is by way of a registered easement through the CDSBEO property.

 Since the closure of the SD&G Library branch in St. Andrews West, the only use for the facility was as a headquarters for the Cornwall Township Historical Society (CTHS).
 Prior to the closure of the building in 2017, the CTHS were using the facility to host 6 official meetings per year and operate a portion of the facility as a museum for 6 Sunday afternoons per year.